yashwithajaly/PlayFul_AI/README.md

-# PlayFul_AI
-This project creates an AI-powered board game opponent and advisor that adapts to skill levels, ensuring an engaging challenge.
-The AI offers real-time strategic guidance, helping players improve.
-It enhances gameplay by acting as both a competitor and mentor, making board games more dynamic, fun, and personalized.
+This project aims to develop an AI-powered system that brings intelligent, adaptive opponents and strategic advisors to board games.
+The AI will adjust to different skill levels, ensuring an engaging and competitive experience for all players.
+Casual users can easily find suitable opponents, while the AI also provides strategic guidance to help players refine their skills and make smarter moves.

+For those looking to customize their AI opponent, different playstyles can be integrated.
+To run this code install Lc0 manually with aggressive weights for an attacking style ([Download Here](http://training.lczero.org/get_network?sha=d0ed346c32fbcc9eb2f0bc7e957d188c8ae428ee3ef7291fd5aa045fc6ef4ded)) or opt for **defensive weights** for a more cautious approach ([Download Here](http://storage.lczero.org/files/networks-contrib/)).And by default balanced weights get downloaded with Lc0.

+With AI-driven adaptability and strategic depth, this project enhances gameplay, making board games more immersive, dynamic, and enjoyable for everyone.